angular-experts-io/modern-angular-workshop/exercise-component-extra/README.md

 **Search for the  `TODO <index>:`, eg `TODO 1:`  items in the code itself by searching the `projects` folder using IDE or text editor search functionality**

+## Discussion

+* Why do we have to store state of the router outlet in a signal to trigger animation instead of just storing it in a template variable and accessing its own `isActivated` property?
+* Why are we handling change detection manually in the chart component?
+* Why are we handling change detection manually for the resize events in the resize service?

 ## How to use exercises